A reader asked:

 Consolidation isn’t going to work

 People with large debts would often like to consolidate and simplify their debts, exchanging expensive credit card debt for a single cheap loan.
+And in 2018, the interest rates you see in adverts for bank loans look very attractive!

 Consolidating the husband’s debts would be foolish even if it was possible.
 With a large loan finishing in a year, refinancing it over a longer period would result in him paying much more in interest.